MGC Challenge

 Green Jobs

-Increase local job opportunities in the sustainability sector to promote sustainable economic development in your municipality.
+Increase local job opportunities in the sustainability sector to promote sustainable economic development in your municipality/county.

-12. Train relevant municipal staff (e.g., public works, grounds and building maintenance) in principles of sustainability.
+12. Train relevant municipal/county staff (e.g., public works, grounds and building maintenance) in principles of sustainability.

 13. Implement a green jobs initiative with your regional/local economic development agency, downtown development authority, corridor improvement authority, and/or local businesses.